danjaykim/nexgenauto/README.md

 ```
 4. Run the command to check that all containers are up and running: `docker compose ps`
 5. When all steps are done properly, your front-end page powered by React will be accessible at http://localhost:5173/
+6. You may now populate data with the following options:
+- Filling and submitting the forms in our React application at http://localhost:5173
+- Sending JSON data to the API endpoints (detailed instructions below)

 ## Design Diagram
 ****